ncarfagna/SWAPS_code/README.md

 LIST OF MAIN FUNCTIONS IN THE FUNCTIONS DIRECTORY

 Beow is a list of the main routines included in the functions folder, each accompanied by a brief description of its purpose, along with the expected input and output parameters.

-select_data_new.m
+select_data_new.m:
-Used to select the stations to analyze and define the sampling frequency for the measurements.
+ - Used to select the stations to analyze and define the sampling frequency for the measurements.

-import_sig_sta_new.m
+import_sig_sta_new.m:
-Used to select time windows on the seismic traces based on parameters chosen interactively by the user, including start and end times, window width and overlap, and an amplitude threshold for window rejection.
+ - Used to select time windows on the seismic traces based on parameters chosen interactively by the user, including start and end times, window width and overlap, and an amplitude threshold for window rejection.

-cross_cohe.m
+cross_cohe.m:
-Function that internally calls crosscorr_2.m and coherence_2.m, which compute the average cross-correlation function and the average coherence function, respectively, across all previously selected time windows.
+ - Function that internally calls crosscorr_2.m and coherence_2.m, which compute the average cross-correlation function and the average coherence function, respectively, across all previously selected time windows.
 It also calls splineLSQR.m to smooth the coherence function.
 It takes all time windows as input.

 f_SN.m